kaijing98/PointOfSaleSystemV41/README.md

 We use a command line interface in this case and the model-view-controller framework.
 Data Access Object is not required as we use the JPA Entity Manager instead.

-Some of the use cases that can be performed include:
+All use cases below are now implemented with JPA.

 For Cashier:
 - Checkout